ARTIST'S STATEMENT

 As we look at a painting, we are simultaneously being looked back at by it.

-What emerges in the midst of this breathing is a state prior to words or judgment—a moment when the world and I are not yet separated, a moment of “undifferentiated subject and object,” so to speak.
-I believe that it is precisely in this moment that the essential potential of painting lies.
+What emerges in the midst of that breath is a state prior to the birth of words or judgment—a state in which the world and I are not yet separated, a moment of “undifferentiated subject and object,” so to speak.
+I believe that it is precisely in that moment that the core of the possibilities opened up by a painting lies.

-The act of painting, space, light, time, and memory.
-These do not exist in isolation.
-While they stand in opposition to one another and harbor contradictions, they also envelop one another within a single, vast interconnection.
-When all of these elements are bound together in a state of undifferentiation, a “space” emerges that transcends subject and object.
+The act of painting, space, light, time, and memory—these do not exist in isolation.
+Though they contain contradictions, they envelop one another within a single, vast interconnection.
+When all of these are seamlessly united, a “space” that transcends subject and object emerges.

 Tomonari Nakayashiki